Quick Verdict: Which Nervous System Regulation Tool Should You Choose First?

 1. The “Vagus Nerve” Tuner: Apollo Neuro

 Meditation is hard when your mind is racing.
-What if a device could meditate for you?
+What if a device could make it easier to pause without forcing meditation?
 Apollo Neuro isn’t a tracker; it doesn’t tell you how stressed you are (you already know that).
-It is a therapeutic wearable that uses safe, gentle vibrations to assist with nervous system regulation.
+It is a wearable vibration device that uses safe, gentle vibrations to assist with nervous system regulation.

 It speaks to your brain through touch, signaling that you are safe.
 It’s like a hug for your nervous system.